-Josh Gold is the ATA’s education programs manager.
+Josh Gold is the ATA’s Senior Manager of R3 and State Relations.
 His goal is to implement the ATA’s Explore Bowhunting and Explore Bowfishing programs nationwide, and to boost archery, bowhunting and bowfishing participation.
+Gold also acts as liaison for both the AFWA committees and CAHSS.

 Gold previously worked for the Florida Youth Conservation Centers Network, which is part of the Florida Fish and Wildlife Conservation Commission.
 He was the commission’s regional education coordinator, and worked with its partners to expand youth participation in fishing, boating, shooting sports and wildlife discovery.